pronovic/vplan/README.md

 $ systemctl --user status vplan              # show status for the vplan service
 ```

-At this point, the systemd service should be running, and the command
+At this point, the systemd service should be running, and the command line
-line client should be operable.
-Check connectivity:
+client should be operable.
+Check connectivity.
+If you get any errors, check
+that you installed the software as described above.

 ```
 $ vplan check
-API is healthy, versions: package='0.1.0' api='1.0.0'
+API is healthy, versions: package='0.2.0' api='1.0.0'
 ```

-The version will always vary from what is shown above, but the result should
-look similar.
-If you get any errors, check that you installed the software as
-described above.
+Finally, reboot and confirm that the service starts automatically, as expected.
+You can use the same `vplan check` test after reboot to confirm things are
+working.

 ## Setting Up Your Account